itsdfish/RetirementPlanners.jl/docs/src/basic_example.md

 ```
 # Overview

 The purpose of this example is to demonstrate how to use `RetirementPlanners.jl` with a simple, retirement simulation.
-Our focus on a simple simulation will have the benifit of making the API clear, but will not result in in a valid stress test of your retirement plan.
-For more realistic examples, please read the documentation for the [advanced example](advanced_example.md).
+Our focus on a simple simulation will have the benefit of making the API clear, but will not result in a valid stress test of your retirement plan.
+For a more realistic example, please read the documentation for the [advanced example](advanced_example.md).

 # API